 A concurrent assertion statement can be used outside of a procedural context.
-It can be used within a module as a module_common_item, an interface as a module_common_item, or a program as a non_port_item.
+It can be used within a module as a module_common_item, or a program as a non_port_item.
 A concurrent assertion statement is either an assert or a cover statement.
 Such a concurrent assertion statement uses the always semantics.